 New Musik looked as other-worldly as they sounded on my over-worked three-in-one: even within the pages of Smash Hits they seemed to forever occupy the hard shoulder, and this only added to their lustre.
 [We know now, of course, that New Musik didn’t just spring up over-night.
 Three of them had been involved with The Nick Straker Band who, marching in tandem, enjoyed a 1980 hit single with ‘A Walk In The Park’.
 While Phil Towner had played the drum parts on Buggles’ imperious ‘Video Killed The Radio Star’].

-New Musik released three albums but all of their best known songs appear on the band’s fine debut, ‘From A To B’.
+New Musik released three albums in all but their best known songs appear on their fine debut, ‘From A To B’.
 ‘Anywhere’ is the bridge to their final, and easily most interesting elpee, ‘Warp’, a far more tech-skewed record, featuring a clutch of instrumentals and released in 1983.
 By which stage Towner and Hibbert were gone and Mansfield was basically directing the operation from behind a Fairlight synthesiser.

 The earliest Fairlight* was an extravagant, pricey and unquestionably game-changing piece of digital technology that enabled users to ‘sample’ or record acoustic sounds [instruments, vocals and percussion] – rather than electronically ‘synthesise’ them – and then play these back at different pitches.